vincenthuang75025/experiments-2/README.md

 some way to deprecate goals

+reset selection after inputting progress

+add print to each api call for debugging

-empty pages / no data
+empty pages / no data (no goals, no progress, insufficient progress for avg view; redesign avg view)

-not enough data for avg view

 low priority:

 favicon
-way to get wider time views / some sort of customizability think abt skeleton and navbar design check for duplicate names make userid, googleid consistent
+way to get wider time views / some sort of customizability on # days and amt to average check for duplicate names